bbauska/JS-Programs/README.md

 });
 </pre>

-Adding a comment to a talk works similarly.
-We use readStream to get the content of the request, validate the resulting data, and store it as a comment when it looks valid.
+<p>Adding a comment to a talk works similarly.
+We use readStream to get the
+content of the request, validate the resulting data, and store it as a comment when it looks valid.</p>

 <pre>
 router.add("POST", /^\/talks\/([^\/]+)\/comments$/,